 Tek screws are useful for many trades because of all the heads available.
 The most popular heads include:

-Contractors sometime question the quality of their tek screws when the fasteners break, when the reason for the screws snapping is that they are not being used in the application for which they were designed.
-Here is a simple reason for heads of tek screws sometimes snapping off or the shank twisting and breaking when drilled into steel too thick for the tek screw used.
+Contractors sometimes question the quality of their Tek screws when the fasteners break.
+However, it is not a poor quality that causes the break.
+The reason for the screws snapping is that they are being used in an application they were not designed for.
+The screw may snap off, or the shank may twist and break when the screw is drilled into steel too thick for it to manage.

-However, by having the drill bit of the screw longer up the shank of the fastener, and modifying the threads per inch to a finer thread (24 threads per inch) the front and the back of the fasteners will move at the same time and the screws won’t break.
+For this example, there is a simple solution to prevent the screw from snapping.
+By making the drill bit of the screw extend longer up the shank of the fastener and changing the threads per inch to a finer thread than 24 threads per inch, the front and the back of the fasteners will move at the same time, and the screws won’t break.

 All Points Fasteners is your one-stop shop for Tek screws and other quality fasteners.
 Whether you are a contractor for HVAC, roofing or another job, we have just what you need to get the job done right the first time.
 We have a large selection of screws available, so you can find what you need with ease.
 If we don’t have what you are looking for, we will get it for you, no matter how uncommon it is.

 At All Points Fasteners, we offer more than high-quality products — we provide helpful customer service.
 When you come to us with your fastener needs, we will do our best to give you the right answer.